According to the Southern Maryland Agricultural Development Commission, purchasing local produce is a great idea because:

 Calvert County farmers markets feature fresh, seasonal, locally-grown produce, baked goods, flowers and more.
 Visit one of these markets for the season's best!

-To participate in the Prince Frederick, Barstow, or Solomons Farmers Markets please complete and return an application (.pdf), and review the Farmers Market Operating Rules (.pdf).
-To participate in the North Beach Farmers Market, please contact the North Beach Town Hall at 301-855-6681 or email@example.com All interested applicants are encouraged to review the Processing and Selling Value Added Food Products in Maryland guidelines (.pdf).
+To participate in the Prince Frederick, Barstow, or Solomons Farmers Markets please complete and return an application (.pdf), and review the Farmers Market Rules and Regulations (.pdf).
+To participate in the North Beach Farmers Market, please contact the North Beach Town Hall at 301-855-6681 or firstname.lastname@example.org All interested applicants are encouraged to review the Processing and Selling Value Added Food Products in Maryland guidelines (.pdf).

 Calvert County Farmers Market Barstow Calvert County Fairgrounds